Eco Adajar

 Jerico "Eco" Adajar (born December 29, 2000) is a Filipino volleyball player.

 Early life and education

-Jerico "Eco" Adajara was born on December 29, 2000 in Lipa, Batangas.
-He studied at the Lyceum of the Philippines University – Laguna (LPU–L) where he graduated witha bachelor's degree in civil engineering in 2023.
+Jerico "Eco" Adajar was born on December 29, 2000, in Lipa, Batangas.
+He studied at the Lyceum of the Philippines University – Laguna (LPU–L) where he graduated with a bachelor's degree in civil engineering in 2023.
 A year later he entered the De La Salle University and pursued a master's degree in entrepreneurship.

 Career

 College

 Adajar played for the LPU-L varsity volleyball team during his first four years of college.
 He has been part of his school's volleyball program since Grade 11.

 After graduating from LPU-L, Adajar joined the DLSU Green Spikers in May 2024.
 He played in UAAP Season 86 and UAAP Season 87 with his school having a Final Four finishes in both seasons.

 He also helped the team have back-to-back V-League Collegiate Challenge finals appearances.
 DLSU won the 2023 title and was runners-up of the 2024 edition where Adajar was named Best Setter.